-With the rise of anchors quality we see that more and more brands use do-follow links.
+With the rise of anchor quality, we see that more and more brands use do-follow links.
 And they use more than one link in the text.
 There may be a few reasons for that.
 First, brands need their links to be counted by search engines and leave them open to crawlers.
 And for that, the brand should add only high-quality links with good anchors to avoid search engine penalties.

 We also see the number of links to homepages drop in 2015.
-This phenomenon can also be connected to the rise of links quality.
+This phenomenon can also be connected to the rise of link quality.
 Brands don’t use the Homepage as the main landing point for their users anymore.
 They use specially-created landing pages that present specific information about products or events from their press releases.
 They include links to product pages, blog articles, reviews, etc. to offer their readers more relevant information.
 All of this indicates the rising level in the quality of press releases in general.

 Creating a perfect Press Release: Key Takeaways

 As we can see, it’s all about content quality.
 Press releases are still useful means of communication between a brand and its audience.
 To create an effective press release today, brands should follow the best strategies.
 We include in such strategies the following points:

 - Pay attention to the focus of a press release.
 Speak to and about your audience, not your brand only;

 - Add more value to the content.
 Readers should be interested in your news;

 - Don’t discard SEO in full, but avoid blatant keyword and links stuffing;